 BIOGRAPHY OF THE AUTHOR

-André Jacques Brisson is a cybersecurity expert who is considered a visionary by many in his field.
+André Jacques Brisson is a cybersecurity expert.
 Born in Canada and raised in the United States, he remains deeply attached to California where he grew up loving beach, sea and sun.
 As a dual citizen, he returned to Canada after completing his MBA and has devoted his professional life to patenting new security modalities to protect our digital world: this includes the patent on the strongest encryption algorithm in history.

 In 2001, he co-founded Whitenoise Laboratories [Canada] Inc. Andre Brisson and Whitenoise Laboratories Canada Inc. have published extensively and many of professional contributions can be accessed at www.wnlabs.com.